huhchonggai/pawventures/README.md

 Roughly in the order I am planning to tackle them,

-- [ ] Additional categories: pet friendly cafes/restaurants, malls, vets
+- [ ] Additional categories: pet friendly cafes/restaurants, vets
       (filter pills for these already exist in the UI, marked "coming soon")
 - [ ] A way to promote an approved contribution straight into a live location, instead of manually re-entering it through the admin form